 The Annual Security Report (ASR) also publicizes the emergency response and evacuation procedures.
 The ASR is disseminated via email to the Madison College community on an annual basis, typically by October 1.
 The Annual Security Report is also posted and available from the Public Safety Services webpage on the college's website.
-Emergency Procedures Guides are distributed to each campus for posting near hallway phones and in each classroom.
+Emergency Procedures Guides are distributed to each campus for posting in classrooms, offices, and common areas.